Fed considers time to end free money pledge

 Pressure on the ECB to start printing money and buying sovereign bonds rose further last week as its offering of low- cost loans to banks drew only tepid interest.

-Banks have taken barely half the 400 billion euros ($497.4 billion) of loans on offer this year, implying they have little confidence in lending to the euro zone’s backbone of small companies.
+Banks have taken barely half the 400 billion euros (317 billion pounds) of loans on offer this year, implying they have little confidence in lending to the euro zone’s backbone of small companies.

 ECB policymakers have dropped hints that it could move in the direction of money printing as soon as January, but a small group of countries led by Germany are opposed, fearing it would lead to reckless borrowing by debt-laden states.